Hopf-Hecke algebras, infinitesimal Cherednik algebras, and Dirac cohomology: Infinitesimal Cherednik algebras of GL n

 Then since $(\cdot,\cdot)$ is $H$-invariant, $\alpha$ and $\beta$ are $H$-invariant.
 By definition, they are non-degenerate, bilinear and also symmetric and skew-symmetric, respectively. \end{proof}

-\begin{rem} One might want to look for Hopf-Hecke algebras constructed from completely reducible orthogonal $H$-modules $V$ with a non-degenerate $H$-invariant skew-symmetric bilinear form.
-Then \ref{modules-with-two-forms} tells us that these modules are exactly the ones of the form $W\oplus W^*$.
+\begin{rem} One might want to look for Hopf--Hecke algebras constructed from completely reducible orthogonal $H$-modules $V$ with a non-degenerate $H$-invariant skew-symmetric bilinear form.
+Then \Cref{modules-with-two-forms} tells us that these modules are exactly the ones of the form $W\oplus W^*$.

-Now if we take $H$ to be the universal enveloping algebra of the Lie algebra of a reductive algebraic group, a class of such Hopf-Hecke algebras called \emph{infinitesimal Cherednik algebras} is defined in \cite{EGG}. \end{rem}
+Now if we take $H$ to be the universal enveloping algebra of the Lie algebra of a reductive algebraic group, a class of such Hopf--Hecke algebras called \emph{infinitesimal Cherednik algebras} is defined in \cite{EGG}. \end{rem}

-\begin{rem} The infinitesimal Hecke algebras of $\mathsf{Sp}_{2n}$ with the standard module $V=\CC^{2n}$ classified in \cite[4.1.2]{EGG} and studied in \cite{Kh-symp,TK} are not Hopf-Hecke algebras, since the module does not have a non-degenerate invariant symmetric form; this follows from the above discussion, for instance, because we saw that a simple module cannot have a symmetric and a skew-symmetric non-degenerate invariant form at the same time. \end{rem}
+\begin{rem} The infinitesimal Hecke algebras of $\mathsf{Sp}_{2n}$ with the standard module $V=\CC^{2n}$ classified in \cite[Sec.~4.1.2]{EGG} and studied in \cite{Kh-symp,TK,DT,LT} are not Hopf--Hecke algebras, since the module does not have a non-degenerate invariant symmetric form; this follows from the above discussion, for instance, because we saw that a simple module cannot have a symmetric and a skew-symmetric non-degenerate invariant form at the same time.